Radio Philippines Network: Benedicto ownership (1975–1986)

-In 1975, KBS formally relaunched as RPN, the acronym for its franchise name, Radio Philippines Network (the RPN name was first used in the provincial stations before the RPN brand would later be used for the Manila station as well; the KBS name was also used for other aspects such as KBS Sports until 1986).
+In 1975, KBS was formally relaunched as RPN—the acronym for its franchise name, Radio Philippines Network.
+The RPN name was first used in provincial stations, before the RPN brand was later used for the Manila station as well; the KBS name was also used for other aspects of the network, such as KBS Sports until 1986.

-The network covered special events such as the Olympic Games (it is also the first sporting coverage to broadcast in full color), Thrilla in Manila in 1975; and also became the official broadcaster for the Miss Universe pageant held in Manila in 1974, and the first Metropop Song Festival and its succeeding editions from 1978.
-The network also headlined some top-rated programs such as John en Marsha (which both the media and academe regarded as the paradigm of development communication), Flordeluna and Superstar (formerly known as The Nora Aunor-Eddie Peregrina Show).
-RPN became the birthplace and the first home of the now longest-running daytime variety show Eat Bulaga! (premiering in 1979); as well as the longest running game show on Philippine television Family Kuarta o Kahon hosted by Pepe Pimentel (originally aired on ABS-CBN then BBC-2); the latter program had enjoyed its successful 38-year run until it finally pulled the plug during the year 2000.
+The network covered special events such as the Olympic Games (the first sporting coverage to broadcast in full color) and the boxing match Thrilla in Manila in 1975.
+In addition, the network became the official broadcaster for the Miss Universe pageant held in Manila in 1974, and the first Metropop Song Festival and its succeeding editions from 1978.
+The network also headlined some top-rated programs such as John en Marsha (which both the media and academe regarded as the paradigm of development communication), Flordeluna, and Superstar (formerly known as The Nora Aunor-Eddie Peregrina Show).
+RPN was the birthplace and the first home of the now longest-running daytime variety show Eat Bulaga! (premiering in 1979).
+The network also headlined the longest-running game show on Philippine television, Family Kuarta o Kahon, hosted by Pepe Pimentel (originally airing on ABS-CBN, and then BBC-2); this program had enjoyed a successful 38-year run until the network finally canceled it in 2000.

 The network pioneered the use of computer graphics for its program plugs and station IDs.
-It also became the only network in the country known for its broadcasts of its easily recognizable digital clock embedded on the lower left part of the screen during the entire broadcast day except for newscasts, commercials, continuity plugs, station ID, and during sign-off.
-It eventually became the centerpiece of the network's broadcasts for 32 years (starting in 1975), and viewers have been setting their watches and clocks to RPN through the years, until it was abandoned at the end of 2007.
-After the fire that razed its first studios on June 6, 1973, RPN moved to the Broadcast Plaza (now ABS-CBN Broadcasting Center) in the same year, and to its current Broadcast City home in July 1978, alongside sister networks Banahaw Broadcasting Corporation (BBC) and Intercontinental Broadcasting Corporation (IBC).
+It also became the only network in the country known for broadcasting an easily recognizable digital clock; this was embedded in the lower left part of the screen during the entire broadcast day except for newscasts, commercials, continuity plugs, station identification, and sign-off.
+This clock eventually became the centerpiece of the network's broadcasts for 32 years (starting in 1975); viewers had been setting their watches and clocks by RPN for many years, until that clock was abandoned at the end of 2007.
+After the fire that razed RPN's first studios on June 6, 1973, the network moved to the Broadcast Plaza (now ABS-CBN Broadcasting Center) that same year, and then to its current home in Broadcast City in July 1978, alongside sister networks Banahaw Broadcasting Corporation (BBC) and Intercontinental Broadcasting Corporation (IBC).

-RPN also aired anime and syndicated programs from the United States.
-RPN was the first network to cover the Philippine Basketball Association games live in 1975 (and 1977), before the broadcasts moved on to BBC in 1976.
+RPN also aired anime (Japanese animation) and syndicated programs from the United States.
+RPN was the first network to cover Philippine Basketball Association (PBA) games live in 1975 (and 1977), before these broadcasts moved to BBC in 1976.

 On January 15, 1980, RPN began to broadcast primetime programs through its new domestic satellite technology (DOMSAT), in which the 1980s logo resembles a satellite antenna.
-On May 18, 1982, Eat Bulaga! was also included in the list of the network's DOMSAT-simulcast programs.
-This made RPN the first national network to achieve nationwide program simulcasting via satellite in 24 TV stations across the Philippines.
+On May 18, 1982, Eat Bulaga! was also included in the list of the network's programs simulcast via DOMSAT.
+As a result, RPN was the first national network to achieve nationwide program simulcasting via satellite in 24 television stations across the Philippines.